SilverLabUCL/behaviour_toolbox/docs/Documentation.md

 [`Analysis_Set`](Analysis_Set.md) 		: The container for all your experiments

-[`Experiment`](Experiment.md) 			: Each Experiment contains multiple recordings
+[`Experiment`](Experiment.md) 			: Each Experiment contains one or multiple recordings

-[`Recording`](Recording.md)               : Each Recording contains multiple videos
+[`Recording`](Recording.md)               : Each Recording contains one or multiple videos

-`Video`
+[`Video`](Video.md)              		 : Each Video contains one or multiple ROIs

-`ROI`
+[`ROI`](ROI.md)             			  : ROIs enable video data extraction.

 Each parent structure can list its children properties.
-See Class documentation, or use cases at the end of the documentation for more details.
+See Class documentation, or see demo scripts at the end of the documentation for more details.

 First run and database initialization
 =====================================